linked-art/linked.art/docs/community/projects/ees2/docs/labyrinth/index.md

 ## An Exemplar Quire Project Based on the *Labyrinth: Knossos Myth & Reality* Exhibition

-Introduce Quire
+This is an example of Quire use in museums presented by Dr. Andrew Shapland, who explained how he reused materials created for his 2023 exhibition at the Ashmolean in learning resources for the permanent Aegean World gallery.

 ### About the Exhibition

 The [*Labyrinth: Knossos, Myth & Reality*](https://www.ashmolean.org/exhibition/labyrinth-knossos-myth-reality) exhibition was held at the Ashmolean Museum from **10 February to 30 July 2023**.
 This major exhibition explored the legend and archaeology of Knossos, the center of the ancient Minoan civilization on the island of Crete, and its association with the mythical labyrinth said to contain the Minotaur.

-This video introduces the Exhibition
+This is a promotional video introducing the Labyrinth Exhibition at the Ashmolean Museum (copyright Ashmolean Museum provided by Andrew).

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=JVNvrPdyiG8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>